roboplc/heartbeat-watchdog/README.md

 A versatile watchdog and heartbeat traits for various monitoring purposes in mission-critical systems (processes, single threads etc).

+Generates and analyses pulses (edges) to detect errors in the monitored system.

 The crate is a part of the [RoboPLC](https://www.roboplc.com) project and works on Linux only.
 No other platforms support is planned, except bare-metal.